chris-j-akers/i8080-javascript/README.md

 ![Core Component Classes](documentation/diagrams/uml-diagrams/core-uml.drawio.png)

 ---
-# Tutorial: Building an i8080 Virtual Machine and Executing Code
+# Tutorial: Build an i8080 Virtual Machine and Executing Code

 This section presents a quick tutorial that will show you how easy it is to build out a virtual machine using the `core` sources in this repo, then execute some 8080 binary code.